 THR 3730 – Early Theatre History and Literature – 3 credits

 THR 3531 – Contemporary Theatre and Culture in Europe – 3 credits

 All students are strongly urged to attend a Faculty-led Study Abroad Financial Workshop prior to submitting the signed application to OiED.
 These workshops are held throughout the semester.
 We will answer your questions about program payment schedule, cancellation policy, financial aid and other funding sources, financial planning, and other related topics.
 ALL IN-PERSON WORKSHOPS WILL BE HELD IN THE PLEMMONS STUDENT UNION.
 Online and evening workshops are available on (TBD).
 For workshop dates and to register for a workshop, please click here.

-Includes: airfare, in-country program transportation, lodging, international health and evacuation insurance, program events, all meals, and OIED/CCS administrative fee.
+2Program Cost includes in-country program transportation, lodging, international health and evacuation insurance, program events, meals, and OIED/CCS administrative fee..

-* Non-US citizens may need to apply for a visa before entering the United Kingdom
+2Some non-US citizens may need to apply for a visa prior to entering the UK.

 Appalachian reserves the right to cancel or alter the program format or to change costs in case of conditions beyond the university's control.
 Further details about Appalachian's withdrawal/cancellation policy can be found at this link.

 ||Submit with application